7 Most Unusual Festivals Found Only in Japan

 Origin

-According to a legend, a goddess named Niutsuhime no Mikoto was laughed at by other gods because she overslept and thus was late for a meeting.
-She was so sad that she locked herself in the Nyu Shrine.
-The people in the village gathered around the shrine and wanted to cheer her up by laughing.
-Their laughter turned her grief into joy and she finally agreed to go out.
+According to legend, a goddess named Niutsuhime no Mikoto was ridiculed by the other gods for oversleeping and arriving late to a meeting.
+Saddened, she locked herself in the Nyu Shrine.
+The villagers, wanting to lift her spirits, gathered around the shrine and began to laugh.
+Their laughter transformed her sorrow into joy, and she eventually agreed to come out.

 A parade led by the festival leader called the Suzu Furi (Bell Jingler) marks the beginning of the day-long celebration.
-Wearing a clown-like costume, holding a bell in his right hand and a treasure box in the left, the Suzu Furi leads the mikoshi (a portable shrine), the dancers and other participants to the Nyu Shrine, all of whom are shouting "warae, warae" (laugh, laugh).
+Dressed in a clown-like costume, holding a bell in his right hand and a treasure box in the left, the Suzu Furi leads the mikoshi (a portable shrine), dancers, and other participants to the Nyu Shrine, all of whom are shouting "warae, warae" (laugh, laugh).
 When they arrive at the shrine, they all laugh in unison.

 Date: the ninth month of the lunisolar calendar, usually in September or December